natcap/invest.users-guide/source/en/coastal_blue_carbon.rst

 .. figure:: ./coastal_blue_carbon/BlueCarbon_carbon_pools.png

 Figure 1.
-Three carbon pools for marine ecosystems included in the InVEST blue carbon model (mangrove example).
+Three carbon pools for marine ecosystems included in the InVEST blue carbon model - Biomass (aboveground + belowground), soil and litter.

 .. note::
         Several parameters are shared across most of the equations in the model: